 Instructions

-1. Cook the sweet potatoes.
-Heat your oven to 430F/220C.
-Cut your sweet potatoes into bite-sized cubes, then arrange in a baking dish or lined oven tray.
-Drizzle with 1 tablespoon of olive oil then scatter with 1 teaspoon of smoked paprika and salt.
-Toss to mix the seasoning through the potatoes, then transfer to the oven.
-Cook for 20 minutes, until lightly charred on the outside and cooked through (you should easily be able to pierce them with a knife).
-PRO TIP: You can also cook them in the air fryer at 400F/200C for 12 minutes.
+1. Season the sweet potatoes.
+If you’re using your oven, heat it to 425°F (220°C fan).
+Cut your sweet potatoes into bite-sized cubes, then arrange them on a lined sheet pan.
+Drizzle with 1 tablespoon of olive oil, then scatter with 1 teaspoon of smoked paprika and salt.
+Toss to mix the seasoning through the potatoes.

-2. Make the smashed avocado.
-Add the ripe avocado flesh to a small mixing bowl, then add the lime juice, a big pinch of salt, a good grind of black pepper and the chopped cilantro.
+3. Make the smashed avocado.
+Add the ripe avocado flesh to a small mixing bowl, then add the lime juice, a big pinch of salt, a good grind of black pepper, and the chopped cilantro.
 Use a fork to mash the avocado.
 Taste and season with a little more salt if needed.
 Set aside.

-4. Cook the spices.
-Set a large pan or skillet over medium-high heat, then add 1 tablespoon of olive oil, the crushed garlic, 1 tablespoon of ground cumin, 1 tablespoon of smoked paprika, 1 teaspoon of chili powder, 1 tablespoon of dried oregano and 1 teaspoon of salt.
+5. Cook the spices.
+Set a large pan or skillet over medium-high heat, then add 1 tablespoon of olive oil, the crushed garlic, 1 tablespoon of ground cumin, 1 tablespoon of smoked paprika, 1 teaspoon of chili powder, 1 tablespoon of dried oregano, and 1 teaspoon of salt.
 Cook, stirring, for a minute.

-5. Cook the ground beef.
+6. Cook the ground beef.
 Add the ground beef and use a wooden spoon to break it up in the pan.
-Cook until brown and any water has evaporated.
+Cook for a few minutes, until browned, and any water has evaporated.
 Add 2 tablespoons of tomato paste and stir through the beef for a couple of minutes.
 Add the black beans and spinach leaves, then stir through the beef so that the spinach wilts and softens.
 Remove the pan from the heat.

-6. Assemble the bowls.
-Divide the sweet potatoes between plates, then top with the beef, smashed avocado and the cottage cheese.
+7. Assemble the bowls.
+Divide the sweet potatoes between plates, then top with the beef, smashed avocado, and the cottage cheese.
 Drizzle with hot honey sauce, then scatter with cilantro and a few pickled jalapenos.

 Notes

 INGREDIENT NOTES: This is one of those brilliant blank canvas type recipes where you can really play around, based on what you have on hand.
-Adding extra veggies works well – think steamed or grilled broccoli, beans or a quick tomato cucumber salad.
-Use good quality, full-fat cottage cheese for the best flavor – I’m not a huge cottage cheese fan which is why I like to season it up a bit in this recipe – but you could skip that if you don’t want to.
+Adding extra veggies works well – think steamed or grilled broccoli, beans, or a quick tomato cucumber salad.
+Use good quality, full-fat cottage cheese for the best flavor – I’m not a huge cottage cheese fan, which is why I like to season it up a bit in this recipe.

-SUBSTITUTIONS: Swap the ground beef for ground turkey, chicken or a plant-based alternative.
-You could use Kidney beans, borlotti beans or white beans instead of black beans if you like.
-If you really don’t like cottage cheese, use thick Greek yogurt (or labneh), or whipped feta.
-If you have taco seasoning on hand, you could use a couple of tablespoons of that in the beef if you prefer.
+SUBSTITUTIONS: Swap the ground beef for ground turkey, chicken, or a plant-based alternative.
+You could use Kidney beans, borlotti beans, or white beans instead of black beans if you like.
+If you really don’t like cottage cheese, use thick Greek yogurt (or labneh), sour cream, or whipped feta.
+If you have taco seasoning on hand, you could use a couple of tablespoons of that in the beef, rather than the individual spices.

-STORAGE INSTRUCTIONS: This is a fabulous recipe to make ahead of time – every element keeps well for five days in the fridge – and is great hot or cold.
-You’ll notice the avocado will dull in color over time (the lime juice will prolong the color a little but it will eventually get quite muted and you’ll see brown bits.
-Don’t worry though as it will still taste lovely.
+MEAL PREP INSTRUCTIONS: This is a fabulous recipe to make ahead of time – every element keeps well for five days in the fridge – and is great hot or cold.
+You can store the cooked taco beef and sweet potatoes together for easy reheating, but store the cottage cheese, whipped avocado, and hot honey separately.
+You’ll notice the avocado will dull in color over time (the lime juice will prolong the color a little, but it will eventually get quite muted and you’ll see brown bits.
+Don’t worry, though, as it will still taste lovely.

 • Prep Time: 10